How does Composer trade?

 Editing Your Symphony

-- Symphony Adjustments: You can change symphony logic, the stocks and ETFs the symphony holds, and the frequency with which the symphony trades.
+- Symphony Adjustments: You can change symphony logic, the assets the symphony holds, and the frequency with which the symphony trades.
 If you make changes to your symphony, these changes will be executed the next time your symphony is set to trade.

 Circuit Breakers

-- Effect of Circuit Breakers: If a circuit breaker is triggered in a stock or ETF you own or want to own, we may not be able to fulfill your order in the window you want.
+- Effect of Circuit Breakers: If a circuit breaker is triggered by an exchange in a stock or ETF you own or want to own, we may be unable to fulfill your order in the expected trading period.
+Please visit Nasdaq for more information on circuit breakers.

-- Possible Delays: Depending on whether the trigger is a Level 1, 2 or 3, we may not be able to execute your trade on the day you requested it.
-Regardless of what happens, we will communicate with you and inform you on the conditions that kept us from trading.
+- Possible Delays: Depending on whether the trigger is a Level 1, 2 or 3, we may be unable to execute your trade on the expected date.
+Regardless of what happens, we will communicate with you and inform you of the conditions that caused the exchange to trigger the circuit breaker.

-- Before the Trading Period: Symphony buys or sells before 3:30 PM Eastern Time on normal market days are generally executed the same day, but are not guaranteed to do so.
+- Before the Trading Period: Symphony investments or sales made before the day’s trading period are generally executed the same day, but are not guaranteed to do so.
 Otherwise, they will be processed the next trading day.

 Order Types and Trade Execution

-- Trading Instructions: The primary way you provide Composer instructions about what stocks and ETFs you want to buy or sell is by creating and investing in symphonies.
-When you make changes to a symphony, the corresponding trades will complete during the next trading period the symphony is set to trade.
+- Trading Instructions: The primary way you provide Composer instructions about what assets you want to buy or sell is by creating and investing in symphonies.
+When you change a symphony, the corresponding trades will be executed during the next trading period the symphony is set to trade.

-- Orders Not Held: Please note that all instructions are considered "not held" orders.
-Typically, a “not held” order provides the broker-dealer with price and time discretion in handling the order, whereas a broker-dealer must attempt to execute a “held” order.
+- Orders Not Held: Please note that all instructions are considered ‘not held’ orders.
+A ‘not held’ order provides Composer with price and time discretion in handling the order.

 - Time and Price Discretion: Composer exercises time and price discretion with regard to execution.
-The exercise of time and price discretion has a direct impact on trading and the fill prices the customer can expect to receive.
-Before placing orders to buy or sell specific securities through the Composer platform, customers are encouraged to consider the extent to which they wish to control price per share and time decisions within their personal trading and investment strategy.
+The exercise of time and price discretion directly impacts trading and the fill prices the customer can expect to receive.
+Before placing orders to buy or sell specific assets through the Composer platform, customers are encouraged to consider the extent to which they wish to control price per share and time decisions within their personal trading and investment strategy.
 Customers who determine such control to be important to their strategy may need to consider alternative investment platforms for those strategies.

 What can cause a buy or sell order not to be fulfilled completely?

-- Insufficient Funds: If there's not enough cash in your account for a buy order, Composer may use margin, if available.
-If not, the orders will be rejected by the brokerage because of insufficient buying power.
+- Insufficient Funds: If there is not enough cash in your account to fulfill a buy order, the order will be rejected because of insufficient buying power.

 - Sell Orders Not Receiving Enough to Make Buy Orders: When you submit buy and sell orders during the trading period, our system will sell first and then buy using the received funds.
 If the received funds from the sale are less than expected, the buy orders will be prorated to the funds available.